Foreign relations of imperial China: Three Kingdoms

 The Three Kingdoms era (220–280) was a period of Chinese history consumed by incessant warfare amongst a triad of rival claimants to the Han legacy.
 The triple schism of China into three warring states made engaging in costly conflict a necessity, so they could not heavily commit themselves to issues and concerns of traveling abroad.
 The state of Shu Han in the west conquered the Hmong people to the southwest, then known as the Nanman.
 There was another recorded Roman embassy to China that visited the court of Cao Rui (226–239) in the northern state of Cao Wei, most likely sent by Alexander Severus.
-Another Roman embassy was recorded in 284, most likely sent by Carus; this was the last Sino-Roman contact recorded by the Chinese.

 Jin dynasty

 The Jin dynasty was established in 265 (after conquering Shu Han) by the noble Sima family that had once served the state of Cao Wei, and conquered the state of Eastern Wu in 280, thus ending the Three Kingdoms era.
+A Roman embassy was recorded in 284, most likely sent by Carus; this was the last Sino-Roman contact recorded by the Chinese.
 However, the state was weakened and left vulnerable with the War of the Eight Princes from 291 to 306.
 This allowed for sinicized Xiongnu nomads to capture both of China's historical capitals at Luoyang and Chang'an, forcing the remnants of the Jin court to flee south to Jiankang (present-day Nanjing).
 The Xiongnu then established rule in the north under the Han-Zhao kingdom.
 The Jin dynasty period saw a continuing flourishing of Buddhism and Buddhist travel.